 It seemed to have a slightly shorter pivot point, though playing into the keys requires the same relative amount of force due to the GH3’s heavier nature.

-When it comes to features, the F-140R doesn’t disappoint either.
+When it comes to features, the F701 doesn’t disappoint either.
 It’s actually the most advanced instrument on this list in that respect.

-The F-140R has 316 built-in tones, a large number that is rare to find on a digital home piano.
+The F701 has 324 built-in tones, which is quite unusua to find on a digital home piano.

-The F-140R also features a small screen, which definitely helps navigating all those included sounds, songs, and rhythms.
+The F701 also features a small screen, which definitely helps navigating all those included sounds, songs, and rhythms.

-The Roland F-140R and Kawai KDP110 are also the only pianos on this list that offer Bluetooth MIDI connectivity.
+The Roland F701 and Kawai KDP120 are also the only pianos on this list that offer Bluetooth MIDI connectivity.

-This is very handy when you want to quickly and easily connect your piano to an iPad or laptop or if you want to control apps like GarageBand, FlowKey or even Roland’s Piano Partner 2, which has the remote controller function.
+This is very handy when you want to quickly and easily connect your piano to an iPad or laptop or if you want to control apps like GarageBand, flowkey or Roland’s own Piano Every Day app, which has a remote controller function.

-If you’re looking for a more traditional-looking digital piano, consider the RP-501R model, which is almost identical to the F-140R except for a few added songs and a more acoustic-like cabinet.
+If you’re looking for a more traditional-looking digital piano, consider the RP701 model, which is pretty much identical to the F701 except for a more acoustic-like cabinet.

-3) Kawai KDP-110 – Natural sounding piano, best sound shaping capabilities
+3) Kawai KDP-120 – Amazing piano tones, best sound shaping capabilities

-The KDP110 is a highly anticipated console digital piano that replaced its predecessor, the KDP90, in the beginning of 2018.
+The KDP120 is a highly anticipated console digital piano that replaced its predecessor, the KDP110, at the end of 2021.

-Nevertheless, both of these instruments are very well regarded on the market and offer the exceptional, quality sounds and keyboard action you would expect from a brand such as Kawai.
+Nevertheless, both of these instruments are very well regarded on the market and offer exceptional quality sounds and keys you would expect from a brand like Kawai.

-The Harmonic Imaging sound engine is responsible for tone generation in the KDP110.
+The Harmonic Imaging sound engine is responsible for tone generation on the KDP120.

-Although it’s the most affordable sound engine you’ll find in Kawai instruments, it does come with the flagship SK-EX Concert Grand samples, which sound pretty amazing I must say.
+Although it’s the most “basic” sound engine in Kawai’s arsenal, it does come with the flagship SK-EX Concert Grand samples, which sound gorgeous.

-In fact, the KDP110 provides arguably the most natural sounding and accurate piano sound, coupled with organic elements like damper resonance, key off resonance, lid simulator and hammer response.
+The KDP120 arguably has the most natural sounding and accurate piano sound in this price range.
+The high-quality samples are coupled with simulated organic elements like damper resonance, key off resonance, lid simulator and hammer response.

 It also has a few other adjustable parameters not found in its competitors.

-For example, the KDP110 allows you to turn the stretch tuning on and off, as well as adjust decay time, temperament, soft-pedal depth, minimum touch and a few other things.
+For example, the KDP120 allows you to turn the stretch tuning on and off, as well as adjust decay time, temperament, soft-pedal depth, minimum touch and a few other things.

-All of that can be done via the Virtual Technician app that you can easily install on your iPad for free and connect to the KDP110 via Bluetooth.
+All of that can be done via the Virtual Technician settings available within Kawai’s PianoRemote app that you can easily install on your phone or iPad for free and connect to the KDP120 via Bluetooth.

-In total, it allows you to adjust 13 parameters responsible for different areas of the piano sound.
-The KDP110 is the most advanced piano on this list when it comes to sound shaping and to making it sound “right” to you.
+In total, it allows you to adjust 13 parameters responsible for different nuances of the piano sound.
+The KDP120 is the most advanced piano on this list when it comes to sound shaping capabilities.

-The action of the KDP110 doesn’t disappoint either.
-The RHCII action used on the KDP110 is an improved version of the RHC key action found in the ES110.
+The action here doesn’t disappoint either.
+The RHCII action used in the KDP120 is an improved version of the RHC key action found in the ES120.

 The main difference being the added 3rd sensor that improves playability especially when playing fast trills and passages with fast note repetition involved.

-In practice, I noticed a much bigger change than just the 3rd sensor (which isn’t really that noticeable).
+In practice, I noticed more changes than just the addition of another sensor (which isn’t really that noticeable).

-When I went to compare both of these actions, I found the RHCII to be much quieter, less bouncy, and a bit heavier than the RHC.
+When I went to compare both of these actions, I found the RHCII to be quieter, less bouncy, and a bit heavier than the RHC keybed.

 Overall, it’s a really good medium-light action which I would put on the same level with Roland’s PHA-4 Standard and Korg’s RH3 as far as realism and expressiveness are concerned.